Shopping mall high school: Background

-Shopping Mall High Schools Today
+Shopping mall high schools today

 In the 1980s, The Shopping Mall High School and similar books documented the lack of challenging content in many high school courses.
 Despite the current policies of mandated student testing and performance-based school funding, evidence from recent reports indicates that the problem of high school students graduating without thoroughly developing many standard intellectual skills persists.
 In many cases this problem results from the lack of clear state and local standards for what students are expected to learn, and the methods used to teach them.
 According to the National Center for Educational Achievement, "the failure of schools, school systems and states to define appropriate standards for high school courses has been a major influence in the move to Advanced Placement and IB courses."